AdaCore/spark2014/docs/ug/appendix.rst

  -cargs switches are passed to gcc

  gnatprove basic switches:
-  -f                  Force recompilation/analysis of all units -jnnn               Use nnn parallel processes (default: 1) -k                  Do not stop analysis at the first error
-      -m              Minimal reanalysis
   -aP=p               Add path p to project path
+      --assumptions   Output assumptions information
+      --clean         Remove GNATprove intermediate files, and exit -f                  Force recompilation/analysis of all units -h, --help          Display this usage information -jnnn               Use nnn parallel processes (default: 1) -k                  Do not stop analysis at the first error --level=n       Set the level of proof (0 = faster to 4 = more powerful) -m                  Minimal reanalysis
       --mode=m        Set the mode of GNATprove (m=check, flow, prove, all*) -q, --quiet         Be quiet/terse
-      --clean         Remove GNATprove intermediate files, and exit --report=r      Set the report mode of GNATprove (r=fail*, all, statistics)
-  -u                  Unique analysis.
+      --report=r      Set the report mode of GNATprove (r=fail*, all, statistics) -u                  Unique analysis.
 Only analyze the given units -U                  Analyze all units of all projects -v, --verbose       Output extra verbose information
-      --assumptions   Output assumptions information
       --version       Output version of the tool and exit --warnings=w    Set the warning mode of GNATprove (w=off, continue*, error)
-  -h, --help          Display this usage information

   * Main mode values
+    . all           - Activates all modes (default)
     . check         - Check SPARK restrictions for code where SPARK_Mode=On . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors
-    . all           - Activates all modes (default)

   * Report mode values
-    . fail          - Report failures to prove checks (default) . all           - Report all results of proving checks . statistics    - Same as all, plus timing and steps information
+    . all           - Report all results of proving checks . fail          - Report failures to prove checks (default) . statistics    - Same as all, plus timing and steps information

   * Warning mode values
+    . continue      - Issue warnings and continue (default) . error         - Treat warnings as errors
     . off           - Do not issue warnings
-    . continue      - Issue warnings and continue (default) . error         - Treat warnings as errors

  gnatprove advanced switches:
+  --counterexample=c  Generate a counterexample for unproved formulas
+                      (c=on, off*)
   -d, --debug         Debug mode
-  --flow-debug        Extra debugging for flow analysis (requires graphviz) --dbg-proof-only    Disable flow analysis (possibly unsound results) --proof=g[:l]       Set the proof modes for generation of formulas
+  --dbg-proof-only    Disable flow analysis (possibly unsound results) --flow-debug        Extra debugging for flow analysis (requires graphviz) --limit-line=s      Limit analysis to given file and line --limit-subp=s      Limit analysis to subprogram defined by file and line --pedantic          Use a strict interpretation of the Ada standard --proof=g[:l]       Set the proof modes for generation of formulas
                       (g=per_check*, per_path, progressive) (l=lazy*, all)
+  --prover=s[,s]*     Use given provers (s=cvc4, altergo, ...)
   --RTS=dir           Specify the Ada runtime name/location
-  --pedantic          Use a strict interpretation of the Ada standard --steps=nnn         Set the maximum number of proof steps (prover-specific) --timeout=s         Set the prover timeout in seconds (default: 1) --why3-conf=f       Specify a configuration file for why3 --limit-line=s      Limit analysis to given file and line --limit-subp=s      Limit analysis to subprogram defined by file and line --prover=s[,s]*     Use given provers (s=cvc4, altergo, z3, ...)
+  --steps=nnn         Set the maximum number of proof steps (prover-specific) --timeout=s         Set the prover timeout in seconds (default: 1) --why3-conf=f       Specify a configuration file for why3
-  --counterexample=c  Generate a counterexample for unproved formulas
-                      (c=on, off*)

   * Proof mode values for generation
     . per_check     - Generate one formula per check (default)